NEONScience/NEON-Data-Skills/_posts/LIDAR/2015-06-30-Create-Lidar-CHM-R.md

 We now have a canopy height model for our study area in California.
 However, how do the height values extracted from the CHM compare to our laboriously collected, field measured canopy height data?
-To figure tihs out, we will user manually collected tree height data, measured within circular plots across our study area.
+To figure this out, we will use manually collected tree height data, measured within circular plots across our study area.
 We will compare the maximum measured tree height value to the maximum lidar derived height value for each circular plot using regression.

-For this activity, we have two csv (comma separate value) files located in the `InSitu_Data` folder.
+For this activity, we have two `csv` (comma separate value) files located in the `InSitu_Data` folder.
 The first file contains plot centroid location information (X,Y) where we measured trees.
 The second file contains our vegetation structure data for each plot.
 Let's start by plotting the plot locations where we measured trees